Routes

 June 16, 2024

-Historic captain's house, a so-called eaves house, built in 1776 by the captain and ship owner Tade Hans Bandix.
+Historic Captain's House, a so-called eaves house, built in 1776 by Captain and shipowner Tade Hans Bandix.

-The "Pesel" is the most impressive room.
-It is decorated with Dutch biblical tiles and a remarkable ceiling and door painting.
-It also contains many art treasures, some from earlier centuries.
+The "Pesel" (parlor) is the most impressive room.
+It is decorated with Dutch biblical tiles and remarkable ceiling and door paintings.
+It also houses many art treasures, some dating back to earlier centuries.

-King Frederick VI of Denmark chose this elegantly decorated room to spend the night when he was surprised by a storm surge (1825) on his sightseeing trip.
-Hence the name "King's Pesel".
+King Frederick VI of Denmark chose this elegantly furnished room for his overnight stay when he was caught in a storm surge during a tour of the ship (1825).
+Hence the name "Königspesel" (King's Parlor).

 Translated by Google •